 - It’s Tough to be a Bug – You can generally walk right in to this.
 Walk right to your doom.

-Do you have any tips for FastPass+ at Animal Kingdom?
+Do you have any questions for FastPass+ at Animal Kingdom?
 Would you change the order of my rankings?
 Let us know in the comments, along with any questions you might have.
+Planning a trip to Walt Disney World?
+Check out our planning guide.
+If you enjoy the blog, please subscribe via WordPress or email and like our social media pages.
+You can find links to all of those on the right side of this page.
 Thank you for reading!

 Categories: FastPass Guides